logo

 Sedona, AZ New Orleans mural Las Vegas, NV

-I sincerely believe that all 50 U.S. states are worthy of at least a weeks' worth of exploration.
-This includes states that are often mocked for travel, like Kansas, Iowa, and Nebraska.
+I sincerely believe that all 50 U.S. states are worthy of at least a weeks' worth of travel and exploration.
+And that includes states that are often ridiculed, like Kansas, Iowa, and Nebraska.

 The intent of this particular page is to identify specific areas or regions in each state that the average traveler can enjoy a full week long vacation in.
 This list is obviously opinionated and so it cannot and will never be perfect.
 You will notice some of these trip ideas are focused on a single place whereas others include several locations that are within a reasonably close drive.
 Take note that I have excluded Alaska and Hawaii as I have not traveled to those states yet.

 Author/Contributor: Greg Parsons